Background

 La Salete Coelho is an educator, researcher and project consultant in the field of Development Education and Global Citizenship Education at the Centre for African Studies of the University of Porto and the Polytechnic Institute of Viana do Castelo.
 She is working as a consultant for GENE – Global Education Network Europe and for the Catholic University of Beira, in Mozambique.
 She is the secretary of the Initiative of Global Citizenship for Sustainable Development of the Ibero-American General Secretariat.
 She is a member of the Advisory Board of ANGEL and of the Sinergias ED Community, also participating in the Editorial Board of the journal Sinergias - Educational Dialogues for Social Transformation.
 She has experience as trainer and consultant in Development Cooperation projects in the field of education, in Portugal, Mozambique and Guinea-Bissau

-Agnieszka Skuratowicz is a civil servant working for the European Commission.
-Currently leads a team in charge of youth, education & culture policies in external relations in the International Partnerships Directorate General.
-Previously policy advisor to the Commission political leadership and negotiator with EU neighbours on economic affairs.
-Former member of the management board of the European Political Strategy Centre, the Commission in-house think-thank.
+Agnieszka Skuratowicz represents the European Commission.
+She leads a team in charge of youth, education and culture policies in the International Partnerships Department (DG INTPA).
+Her previous assignments include strategic advice to the President of the European Commission and to the High Representative of the Union for Foreign Affairs and Security Policy.
+She was member of the management board of the European Political Strategy Centre – the Commission in-house think-thank.

 Sobhi Tawil (PhD) is Director of the Future of Learning and Innovation team at UNESCO where he currently leads the Futures of Education initiative, as well as work on technology and innovation in education.
 He has some 30 years of experience in teaching, education policy analysis, research and program management with diverse institutions and organizations, including the International Committee of the Red Cross (ICRC), the Graduate Institute for International and Development Studies (Geneva), as well as the Network for International Policies and Cooperation in Education and Training (NORRAG).
 He has also worked on issues of education policy in relation to identity-based conflict, social cohesion, and citizenship.
 Sobhi Tawil holds a PhD in Education and Development from the Graduate Institute for Development Studies in Geneva.